 An in-depth look at the dynamics of Intimate Partner Violence and how to recognize, respond, and refer as it impacts the workplace.
-Join us November 5, 2018 for the Make It Our Business (MIOB) Workshop, held at the PATHS Office (202-1102 8th Ave, Regina, SK).
-The MIOB workshop provides information and education to help employers […]
+Join us Tuesday, November 20, 2018 for the Make It Our Business (MIOB) Workshop, held at the PATHS Office (202-1102 8th Ave, Regina, SK).
+The MIOB workshop provides information and education to help […]

 The Regina Community Partnership Against Violence (CPAV) is a partnership between community members and organizations including Provincial Association of Transition Houses and Services of Saskatchewan (PATHS), the Lifelong Learning Centre—University of Regina, Regina Transition House, YWCA Regina, North Central Community Association, and SOFIA House.
 CPAV comes together each year to host the Peacemakers Breakfast to […]